Identification, Images, & Information

 The Web:

-The Spider:
+The Spiders:

-Or the Orchard Spider (Leucauge Venusta):
+Then there is the Orchard Spider (Leucauge Venusta):

 Range

-Throughout the United States and Southern Canada
+Throughout the United States and Southern Canada.

 Habitat

 The orchard spider (Leucauge venusta) is found throughout the woods of the Eastern US.
-Their primary sources of food are various insects.

 Food